 Once you reach your Coast FIRE number, you may no longer need to make additional retirement contributions.
 Your investments keep growing while you focus on covering your current living expenses.

-It uses your current age, retirement age, annual retirement spending, expected investment return, and withdrawal rate.
+The calculation uses your current age, target retirement age, expected annual retirement spending, expected real investment return, and withdrawal rate.
+These assumptions determine your estimated retirement target and how much money would need to be invested today to reach that target through investment growth.

 FIRE means you have enough money to retire today.